Doncaster City F.C.: History

 The club was established in 2022 by agent Willie McKay, and were initially placed into the Sheffield & Hallamshire County Senior Football League for the 2022–23 season, in which they were crowned champions of Division Two.
 However, they withdrew from this league after one season and instead joined the Central Midlands Alliance for the 2023–24 season.

 They received national attention following a request to participate in the Scottish Cup, attempting to exploit a loophole arguing that Doncaster was a part of Scotland as the Treaty of Durham, which gave the city to Scotland, was never officially withdrawn.
 The club again reached national news in February 2024, after registering former international players Ross McCormack, Charlie Mulgrew and Wes Hoolahan.

 The club won promotion to the Northern Counties East League in 2025 after winning the Central Midlands Alliance North Division the previous season.
+On 15th September 2026, Doncaster City resigned from the league and their record was expunged.
+At the time of their resignation Doncaster City had climbed to 5th in Northern Counties East League Division One table after their final game finished in a 4 - 3 victory at the Marra Falcons Stadium against visitors Ilkley Town AFC.